STRYCHALSKI, Ann F. (Jiagielski)

 STRYCHALSKI - Ann F. (nee Jiagielski)

-September 20, 2019, beloved wife of the late George, Sr.; devoted mother of George Jr. (Dawn) and Gregory (Kathleen); loving grandmother of Christine "Chrissy," Timothy (Ashley), Christopher (Jaclyn) and Jackie Strychalski, Tanya (Matt) Moore and Alexei Ramsey; dear sister of Joan (late Stanley) Mann and Josie (Raymond) Gray; also survived by nine great-grandchildren, nieces and nephews.
-Family will be present Sunday 2-4 and 6-8 PM at the PIETSZAK FUNERAL HOME, 2400 William St. (near Harlem), where services will be held Monday at 9:15 AM and at St. Andrew's Church at 10 AM.
-Share online condolences at www.Pietszak.com
+September 20, 2019.
+Beloved wife of the late George, Sr.; devoted mother of George Jr. (Dawn) and Gregory (Kathleen); loving grandmother of Christine "Chrissy", Timothy (Ashley), Christopher (Jaclyn), Jackie Strychalski, Tanya (Matt) Moore and Alexei Ramsey; dear sister of Joan (late Stanley) Mann and Josie (Raymond) Gray; also survived by nine great-grandchildren, nieces and nephews.
+Family will be present Sunday 2-4 and 6-8 PM at the PIETSZAK FUNERAL HOME, 2400 William St. (near Harlem) where services will be held Monday at 9:15 AM and at St. Andrew's Church at 10 AM.
+Please share online condolences at www.Pietszak.com

 Guest BookPowered by Facebook